Breaking Down the Real Meaning of an XDR Solution

 Core Components in Data Lake Architecture:

-Data from sources like databases, IoT sensors, and social media is imported into the data lake.
+Data ingestion from sources like databases, IoT sensors, and social media is imported into the data lake.
 This layer can handle data either as it comes in (streaming) or in groups (batch processing).

 In this layer, data scientists, analysts, and engineers access the data to conduct transformations, run machine learning models, or conduct real-time analytics using tools like Apache Spark, Python, or SQL.